Specific area: HO - Climate Change, Environmental Degradation

 Duration: February 2022 - Ongoing

-The Gran Chaco is an ecological region with more than one million km² spread across the territories of four countries: Argentina, Paraguay, Bolivia and Brazil.
+The Gran Chaco is a natural region with more than one million km² spread across the territories of four countries: Argentina, Paraguay, Bolivia and Brazil.
 This Action will mainly focus on the first three countries.
-The region presents great environmental diversity and a great variety of available resources, and has the second biggest biodiversity and forest areas of the continent, just after the Amazon rainforest.
+The region presents great environmental diversity and a variety of available resources, with the second biggest biodiversity and forest areas of the continent, just after the Amazon rainforest.

-The region, although comprising four different countries, has its own identity and has historically been the object of internal or transborder migration as the result of continuous land borders and navigable rivers, lose border management, and an indigenous population that circulates within the territory in search of economic opportunities.
-Nonetheless, environmental degradation, caused by climate change, natural disasters and man-made factors in recent years, has driven the migratory phenomenon even more.
-The Gran Chaco region is one particularly vulnerable area within this context.
-Indeed, the main environmental and climate threats facing the region are: deforestation, air and water pollution, floods, droughts, forest fires, landslides, erosion, desertification and changes in soil usage.
+In recent years, environmental degradation, caused by climate change, natural disasters and man-made factors, has driven the migratory phenomenon even more in the region.
+The main environmental and climate threats facing the region are deforestation, air and water pollution, floods, droughts, forest fires, landslides, erosion, desertification and changes in soil usage.

 This project will pay a special attention to rural and indigenous communities who are, generally, the poorest and most vulnerable populations.